 An advert duly appeared in the national newspapers calling for people with a love of dance, noting reassuringly that "the minuet steps are not difficult".
 The very first class was held in February 1982 and many happy years of minuetting have ensued, with performances all over the UK as well as tours overseas.
 When Simon passed away the company was reorganised along more democratic lines, and continues to provide magical 18th century moments and absurd anecdotes and as we look forward to our fourth decade.

 A mix of ages and backgrounds, we boast a wide range of interests and prior dancing experience – but are united by our love of the minuet, the ability to wear a wig without embarrassment, and a genial disposition.

-Olivia's a shipping lawyer at an international law firm, a fluent Spanish speaker, and our new esteemed Chair.
-She combines all of the above with her professional acting career, which covers both stage and screen acting.
+Olivia spent 15 years as a shipping lawyer with an international law firm and now enjoys the freelance lifestyle.
+A fluent Spanish speaker, and our esteemed Chair, she combines all of the above with her professional acting career, which covers both stage and screen.

 An auctioneer by trade, Charles was often tempted to resort to using his gavel in class as our former Chairman.
-A member of the Sherlock Holmes Society of London where he has played Watson, he is the current Master of the Worshipful Company of Tobacco Pipemakers which, he insists, means he 'must' take plenty of fine snuff and smoke a clay pipe!
+A member of the Sherlock Holmes Society of London where he has played Watson, he is also a Past Master of the Worshipful Company of Tobacco Pipemakers which, he insists, means he 'must' take plenty of fine snuff and smoke a clay pipe!

 A founder member and for many years our Dancing Mistress, Linda works for a local council.
 In her spare time she's a school Governor, a Justice of the Peace and now a Past Master of the Worshipful Company of Framework Knitters.